 Sacvalley Medshare Appoints New Chief Technology And Quality Officer

-SacValley MedShare Appoints Tiffany Hodgins as Chief Technology and Quality Officer Veteran Health IT Leader in Data Quality and InteroperabilityTiffany brings a rare blend of technical depth, leadership acumen, and strategic foresight...an invaluable addition to our leadership team.”” - John Helvey, CEOCHICO, CA, CA, UNITED STATES, June 6, 2025 /EINPresswire / -- SacValley MedShare, a California Qualified Health Information Organization (QHIO) proudly announces the appointment of Tiffany Hodgins as Chief Technology and Quality Officer (CTQO), marking a significant step forward in the organization's commitment to delivering seamless, high-quality health information exchange across California.
+SacValley MedShare Appoints Tiffany Hodgins as Chief Technology and Quality Officer Veteran Health IT Leader Health Data Quality and InteroperabilityTiffany brings a rare blend of technical depth, leadership acumen, and strategic foresight...an invaluable addition to our leadership team.” - John Helvey, CEOCHICO, CA, UNITED STATES, June 9, 2025 /EINPresswire / -- SacValley MedShare, a California Qualified Health Information Organization (QHIO) , proudly announces the appointment of Tiffany Hodgins as Chief Technology and Quality Officer (CTQO), marking a significant step forward in the organization's commitment to delivering seamless, high-quality health information exchange across Northern California.

 Tiffany Hodgins is a recognized leader in health informatics and information management, with more than a decade of experience driving transformative healthcare technology solutions.
 Her career has been defined by a passion for enabling meaningful data exchange, improving data integrity, and supporting community-based health initiatives through thoughtful, scalable system design.